MarkvanMents/docs/content/refguide/xml-inheritance-and-choice.md

----
-title: "XML Inheritance & Choice"
+# XML Inheritance & Choice
-parent: "mapping-documents"
-tags: ["studio pro"]
----

 ## 1 Obtaining an Object by Entity specialization